 Our vision and values are at the core of everything we do.
 They underpin our teaching and learning, and provide an environment which prepares our pupils as confident, happy citizens.

-At Whitegate End we believe that the folowing characteristics and values support the development of a well rounded child ready to learn and contribute towards their community.
+At Whitegate End we believe that by following characteristics and values support the development of a well rounded child, ready to learn and contribute towards their community.

 Whitegate End Characteristics and Values

 ResilResilience is the process of adapting well in the face of adversity, confidence to make a choice, competence, confidence, having support networks to help make connections, having the character to make a stand, contributing to the community, coping and controlling yourself when faced with difficulties that are not easily solved

 Treat others with respect; • Be tolerant and accepting of differences • Use good manners, kind and friendly language • Be considerate of the feelings of others • Don’t threaten, hit or hurt anyone • Deal peacefully with anger, insults, and disagreements •Listen to everyones point of view • try not to make assumptions about people or situations.

 • To take responsibility for your own learning • Do what you are supposed to do • Plan ahead • Be hard working • Persevere • Do your best • Use self-control • Be self-disciplined • Think before you act • Be accountable for your words, actions, and attitudes • Set a good example for others.